Artezaru/pysdic/docs/source/api_documentation/point_cloud.rst

    # Create a random NumPy array of shape (100, 3)
    points_array = numpy.random.rand(100, 3)

-   # Instantiate a PointCloud object from the NumPy array
+   # Instantiate a :class:`PointCloud` object from the NumPy array
    point_cloud = PointCloud.from_array(points_array)

 Now lets change the frame of reference of the point cloud by applying a translation: